vasokb/RAG_QA_ChatBot/README.md

 As an AI enthusiast, I developed this Chatbot application as a personal project to explore the capabilities of RAG and further develop my skills in Generative AI.
 I applied it on my [Master's thesis](https://liu.diva-portal.org/smash/get/diva2:1573635/FULLTEXT01.pdf) document as a way to inject a bit of fun and excitement into something I already cherished.
 Plus, who knows how much I'll remember about it in a few years?

+*Note: You can use the chatbot with any other pdf document but it uses the Master's thesis by default.*

 ## Status

 This project is currently under development.

 #### TODO

-- [ ] Add a requirements file
+- [x] Add a requirements file
 - [ ] Setup an evaluation pipeline
 - [ ] Experiment with more sophisticated chunking methods, embedding models, etc.
-- [ ] Enable users to upload any document through the UI
+- [x] Enable users to give a custom pdf as input

 ## Usage